mathworks-ref-arch/matlab-on-azure-win/releases/R2022b/README.md

 # MATLAB on Microsoft Azure (Windows VM)

+## Prerequisites

+To deploy this reference architecture, you must have the following permissions that allow you to create and assign Azure roles in your subscription:

+1. `Microsoft.Authorization/roleDefinitions/write`
+2. `Microsoft.Authorization/roleAssignments/write`

+To check if you have these permissions for your Azure subscription, please follow the steps mentioned in [Check access for a user to Azure resources](https://learn.microsoft.com/en-us/azure/role-based-access-control/check-access).

+If you do not have these permissions, you can obtain them in one of the two ways:

+1. The built-in Azure role [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) contains the above-mentioned permissions.
+Administrators or Owners of the subscription can directly assign you this role in addition to your existing role.
+To assign roles using the Azure portal, see [Assign Azure roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).

+2. The Azure account administrator or Owner can also create a custom role containing these permissions and attach it along with your existing role.
+To create custom roles using the Azure portal, see [Create Custom roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles-portal).

+To get a list of Owners in your subscription, see [List Owners of a Subscription](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-list-portal#list-owners-of-a-subscription).

 ## Step 1.
 Launch the Template

 Click the **Deploy to Azure** button below to deploy the cloud resources on Azure.
 This will open the Azure Portal in your web browser.